 Madame Tussauds, born Marie Grosholtz in 1761, was a French wax sculptor.
 She inherited Dr. Philippe Curtius’ wax exhibit in 1794.
 The doctor also was the one who taught her the art of wax modelling.

 In the 1800s, Madame Tussauds took her exhibit on tour to the British Isles, and in 1972, the second wax exhibit opened in Amsterdam.
-Soon after, Madame Tussauds wax museums were opened in Las Vegas, New York.
-Hong Kong, Shanghai, Washington D.C., Berlin, Hollywood, Bangkok, Vienna and Blackpool.
+Soon after, Madame Tussauds wax museums were opened in Las Vegas, New York, Hong Kong, Shanghai, Washington D.C., Berlin, Hollywood, Bangkok, Vienna, and Blackpool. (source: wikipedia)

 Men in Black